-Currently, 7 miles of the trail are completed and paved in disconnected segments in several communities along the route, from north to south: Calistoga, Yountville, Napa, and American Canyon.
+Currently, several miles of the trail are completed and paved in disconnected segments in several communities along the route, from north to south: Calistoga, Yountville, Napa, American Canyon and Vallejo.

 The northernmost segment begins at Washington Street in Calistoga and follows the former Southern Pacific rail line.
 The mile-long rail-trail is level and passes vineyards and good bird-watching areas before ending at Dunaweal Lane, near the Clos Pegase Winery and Sterling Vineyards.

 South of Calistoga, the next section of trail is situated in downtown Yountville and is called locally the "Yountville Mile," even though it's actually just shy of a mile.
 The trail links Madison Street to California Drive and offers scenic views of the Napa Valley hills.

 In Napa, another section of the trail begins at Solano Avenue (south of Redwood Road), where you'll find a few restaurants, if you want to plan your journey around a meal time.
 From there, the trail heads southeast along the Napa Valley Wine Train tracks through residential and light industrial areas to end at Soscal Avenue and Vallejo Street.